fxschaefer/ejpt/README.md

   - we can catch a GET request with the proxy and use the intruder to perform a sniper attack.
 We can specify a wordlist and run the attack.
 Remember to add a variable in the payload positions.
   - the free version / community edition is ultra slow.
 So when performing either buy it or use gobuster / dirb to enumerate directories and files!

+  ### Scanning Web Applications with ZAProxy
+  - OWASP ZAP is very powerful.
+I'll take a seperate Class to dive in deeper.
+I don't think it's neccessary for the exam.

+  ### Scanning Web Applications with Nikto